read-0nly/RustMods/CustomAIZones/Readme.md

 ### Actually making functional paths and cover points
 The patrol points have to do double-duty.
 There used to be cover points but FP deleted them :( The logic of paths and cover and all that are encoded in the scale of the patrol point.
 I sueggest just looking at the demo map to understand what's going on.
+Place your NPC spawners near a point on the path you want them to walk to make sure they snap to that one.
+Try not giving a path more than 1 NPC otherwise they sometimes phase together.
+I have ideas on fixing that but it'll require custom AI states.

 #### Defining the zone
 All points contained within a monument marker belong to that monument.
 Patrol points outside of the monument marker will be ignored.
 Scale the monument marker to encompass all NPC spawners and patrol points